MrJohnB/FormLab/README.md

 6. FormLab Infrastructure.Shared contains shareable abstract base classes for the DAL code (could be moved into NuGet package).
 7. FormLab Shared contains shareable code, interfaces and base classes for other projects (could be moved into NuGet package).
 8. FormLab Web.Blazor contains a Blazor Web Assembly (WASM) front-end UI web client.

+And 5 test projects:
-9. FormLab Application Tests is a set of unit tests for the Application project.
+1. FormLab Application Tests is a set of unit tests for the Application project.
-10. FormLab Domain Tests is a set of unit tests for the Domain project.
+2. FormLab Domain Tests is a set of unit tests for the Domain project.
-11. FormLab Infrastructure Tests is a set of unit tests for the Infrastructure project.
+3. FormLab Infrastructure Tests is a set of unit tests for the Infrastructure project.
-12. FormLab Infrastructure.Shared Tests is a set of unit tests for the Infrastructure.Shared project.
+4. FormLab Infrastructure.Shared Tests is a set of unit tests for the Infrastructure.Shared project.
-13. FormLab Shared Tests is a set of unit tests for the Shared project.
+5. FormLab Shared Tests is a set of unit tests for the Shared project.

 ## Project Structure